Updated: Jun 1, 2022

 A tear ran down my cheek as I pulled into the parking lot and inched closer to the store-front.
 Ahead on the ground, like a beacon, something moved.
 I pulled forward until I was near and opened my car door to see what it was.
 Unbelievably, a wad of cash rested on the asphalt beside my car.

 Upon closer inspection, I found it was $80!
-It was more cash than I’d had in such a long time as my job barely paid for rent, gas, food, and child-care.
+It was more money than I’d had in a long time as my job barely paid for rent, gas, food, and child-care.
 Again, I thought about returning the money.
 I knew it was wrong to keep it, but I was desperate, and I’d asked GOD for help.
 Maybe, this was his way.
 I kept the money.

 Needless to say, our grocery shopping experience was a blast.
 I got eggs and hamburger, vegetables and even a box of Cheese Its.
 There was plenty of money left over for gas and then some.
 That night, I took my son on a date to Carlos Murphy’s, where we ate out for the first time in a long time, and not on the night when children’s meals were a penny a pound.
 I looked forward to the occasional Tuesday kids special because my boy ate so little, I could pick at his food too.

 Many years have passed since that fateful day in the parking lot.
 I’ve often wondered about the person who lost the $80, hoping my assumptions were correct and that the money wasn’t quite as precious to them as it was to me.
 I’ve repaid the money many times over, helping others when I could.
-More importantly, that moment of profound fear and faith resonated deeply within my soul.
+More importantly, that moment of profound fear and faith resonated deeply.
 There have been dark moments since, and when things get low, I recall that answered prayer with wonder.